 For further information about the vouchers for educational institutions, please visit the settlement website at: www.thatsuitemoney.ca.

 1. Strosberg Sasso Sutts LLP is counsel in a class action commenced against Microsoft Corporation and Microsoft Canada Co./Microsoft Canada CIE ('Defendants').
 Parallel class actions were commenced in British Columbia and in Quebec.
 Counsel in all three actions co-operated to pursue the litigation in a coordinated manner between the three jurisdictions.

 2. The Courts certified a pan-Canadian class of persons resident in Canada who between December 23, 1998 and March 11, 2010 (inclusive) indirectly, and not for purpose of further selling or leasing, purchased a genuine license for any full or upgrade version of:

 (a) Microsoft’s Word or Excel applications software or Microsoft’s Office, Works Suite, or Home Essentials application suites, intended for use on Intel-compatible personal computer; or

-5. During the course of the trial, the parties participated in two mediations with the result that an agreement in principle was reached between them.
-The parties executed a nationwide Settlement Agreement as at July 11, 2018.
-The Settlement Agreement requires approval of the Courts in the three jurisdictions to become effective.
-The Settlement Agreement may be reviewed here.
+3. The trial proceeded in British Columbia action by way of a modified trial structure.
+During the course of the trial, the parties participated in two mediations that resulted in a nationwide Settlement Agreement as at July 11, 2018, subject to approval of the Courts in the three jurisdictions to become effective.

-7. The Settlement Approval Hearing proceeded in British Columbia, followed by hearings in Ontario and Quebec.
-All three courts approved the settlement.
-The reasons for decision of the British Columbia Court may be reviewed here.
-The reasons of the Ontario Court which followed the BC decision may be reviewed here.
+5. The Settlement Approval Hearing proceeded first in British Columbia, followed by hearings in Ontario and Quebec.
+All three courts approved the settlement, a notice program, and a claims program to distribute the settlement amount.
+Notice of settlement approval and the claims process may be reviewed here.

 May 26, 2016